Wuhan Hubei, China Travel Guide

 Check customs regulations for your home country regarding restricted items.
 Shipping services available via China Post and international couriers.

-Mobile payment methods like WeChat Pay and Alipay are widely used.
+Mobile forms of payment like WeChat Pay and Alipay are widely used.
 Having these set up simplifies transactions.